tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 # Use Functions in your Firebase Console

 You can view you functions, read the logs, get each function's URL, and delete functions from your Firebase Console.

+# Testing Cloud Functions

+I need to learn this.